oracle-livelabs/developer/ai-optimizer/tenancy/explore/explore.md

 This lab assumes you have:

-* An Oracle Database 23ai up and running
-* Completed the *Get Started* Lab
+* Completed the *Deploy the Oracle AI Optimizer and Toolkit* Lab

 ## Task 1: Check the DB connection